slimphp/Slim/docs/settings.markdown

 ## mode [settings-mode] ##

-Declare the Slim application mode (e.g. "test", "development", "production").
+Declare the Slim application mode (e.g. "test", "development", "production") upon instantiation.
 However, this may be anything you want.
+The mode is determined during application creation (constructor) and cached there after so attempting to update it via `config()` once Slim is created has no effect when using the `getMode()` and `configureMode()` Slim instance methods.
+You can read more about all of the ways the [mode is determined](#what-is-a-mode).

 Data Type
 :   string